Everything You Need to Change Your Care Home

 How long does it take to adjust to long-term care?

 The time taken to adjust to long-term care will vary from person to person.
 On average, this adjustment process can take between three and six months.
+However, rest assured care homes endeavour to make new residents feel comfortable, happy and at home in their new surroundings as quickly as possible.

 How long does it take somebody with dementia to adjust to a new care home?

-It could take somebody with dementia weeks, months or even longer to adjust to living in a care home.
+It could take somebody with dementia weeks, months, or even longer, to adjust to living in a care home.